-Currently there are 26 structures in Town located in the Special Flood Hazard Area.
-These include residential, commercial, and governmental properties.
-According to FEMA, there are 8 flood insurance policies issued in Mount Holly In total, these policies cover \$2,068,600 in value.
+26 structures are in the Special Flood Hazard Area (2% of community structures); including residential, commercial, and governmental properties.
+According to FEMA, 9% of these properties have flood insurance.
+In total, these 8 policies cover \$2,068,600 in value.

 There are no repetitive loss properties.